 E-Mail Account Request: MPS employees may complete a form to open, change or close an account.

 Emergency Notifications: MPS uses letters, the Web site, and a phone and e-mail notification system to communicate with parents in case of an emergency.
-Connect-ED allows a school to send a telephone and e-mail message using contact information provided by the parent.
+School Messenger allows a school to send a telephone, email and text messages using contact information provided by the parent.
 It is important to update your contact information.

 Employment: MPS is the largest employer in Mesa.
 Jobs are posted at the Administrative Services Center, 63 E. Main St., Mesa, and online.

 Employment for Students: Mesa Career Services offers a job bulletin for students who are seeking employment.